-What You Need to Know About Succession Planning : What it is, Why it’s Important, When to Begin, and How
+What is Succession Planning: What it is, Why it’s Important, When to Begin, and How

-Many people liken succession planning to retirement planning, in that if it’s not time to retire, then it’s not time to plan.
-However, business succession planning is not retirement planning as much more is involved.
+Many people treat succession planning like retirement planning, in that if it’s not time to retire, then it’s not time to plan.
+However, business succession planning is not retirement planning, and much more is involved.

 What is Succession Planning?

-Broadly defined, business succession planning is the strategy or process used to identify and develop future leaders in your business, prepare your business and employees for success after you leave it, and position you to lead the transition process as you invite others to join you in the journey of your business exit, and your business to succeed in your absence.
+Business succession planning is the strategy or process used to identify and develop future leaders in your business and prepare your business and employees for success after you leave it.
+Sound succession planning positions you to lead the transition process as you invite others to join you in the journey of your business exit, and your business to succeed in your absence.

 Why is Succession Planning Important?

 When I’m asked what succession planning is and why it is important, I always start with relationships.
 That’s not the conventional approach, yet it is one that has been amazingly successful for the business owners who have used it.
-To qualify as successful, a business transition must allow the owner to leave the business while keeping healthy an owner’s important relationships (e.g., with family members, business partners, key employees, and customers) and allowing the business owner to achieve their goals while keeping in line with their personal values.
+To qualify as successful, a business transition must allow owners to leave their businesses in a way that 1) keeps healthy their important relationships (e.g., with family members, business partners, key employees, and customers) 2) achieves their most important goals, and 3) aligns with their personal values.

 When Should You Begin Succession Planning?

 Many business owners wonder, “Is it possible to start planning too early for the transition out of my business and into the next adventure?”
-In response, I’d ask, “When is it too soon to give myself multiple options and opportunities about how, to whom, and when I should transition my business?”
+In response, I’d ask, “When is it too soon to give yourself multiple options and opportunities about how, to whom, and when you should transition your business?”

-Knowing that the sooner they start, the more choices they have, most owners have found that it’s never too soon to start planning.
+Knowing that the sooner they start creating a succession plan, the more choices they have, most owners find that it’s usually too soon to start planning.

-No matter your goals, planning your transition and your life after (your next adventure) can be exciting instead of worrisome.
-If done purposely and thoughtfully, it can, and should be, an enjoyable and deeply satisfying experience.
-If you don’t have all the answers at the beginning of your transition journey, that’s perfectly normal.
+No matter your goals, planning your transition and your life after (your next adventure) can be exciting instead of intimidating.
+If done purposely and thoughtfully, succession planning can, and should be, an enjoyable and deeply satisfying experience.
+Not knowing all the answers at the beginning of your transition journey, that’s perfectly normal.
 What matters is that you begin.

 Overview of the Succession Planning Process: